GDPR & AI Compliance training for UK businesses

 Handling Personal Data

-It is important that employees know the correct procedures and maintain and continue good practice regarding handling personal data.
+Employees need to know the correct procedures to handle personal data in a compliant and secure way.
+They will learn how to maintain good practice regarding handling personal data.

-A regular programme of awareness training allows your employees to keep on track with the requirements of GDPR.
-Article 39 and 47 of the regulation places security awareness training of employees as a central goal.
+A regular programme of awareness training allows your employees to keep on track with the requirements of data protection.
+It is compulsory that every staff member handling personal data completes data protection training regularly.

 Our training courses provides up-to-date training which is always kept updated when new guidance is issued by the ICO, helping to future-proof your company’s data protection compliance.